Amed S.F.K.: Support and rivalries

+On matchday 24 of the 2018–19 TFF Second League season Amed S.F.K. team captain Mansur Çalar attacked several opponent players of Sakaryaspor causing cuts in the bodies of the footballers.
+Although the Disciplinary Committee of the TFF punished Çalar for his extremely gross unsportsmanlike conduct with a four-year ban, the Arbitration Board of the TFF reduced his suspension to 20 games and fined him with 25.000 TL.
+This incident is another example of animosity between football clubs.

 In October 2022, Diyarbakir Bar Association has filed a criminal complaint against a military officer who is the commander of the gendarmerie force in the central province of Afyon, told the players of Afjet Afyonspor that he hoped, especially after a PKK terror attack in Mersin, that they would crush the opponent.

+The TFF Second League White Group 2022-2023 season encounters between the clubs from Bursa and Diyarbakır caused once again animosity.
+In September 2022 the guest Bursa side came and left the stadium within armored vehicles.
+During the warming-up fans of Amed S.F.K. threw stones at the footballers of the Green Crocodiles and some home supporters invaded the pitch.
+The same spectators threw also a knife to the Bursa goalkeeper.
+The stands showed the Kurdish flag and as tensions ratched up police officers were attacked by the home fans outside the stadium.

-Before the Bursaspor match played on 5 March 2023, Amedspor players were attacked and some Bursaspor fans unfurled banners of Mahmut Yıldırım, codenamed as Yeşil (Turkish for "Green"), a Turkish rogue agent who is responsible for unresolved murders and photos of "Renault Toros" automobile, symbolizing forced disappearances and political murders in Turkey in 1990s.
+Before the return match played on 5 March 2023, Amedspor players were attacked and some Bursaspor fans unfurled banners of Mahmut Yıldırım, codenamed as Yeşil (Turkish for "Green"), a Turkish rogue agent who is responsible for unresolved murders and photos of "Renault Toros" automobile, symbolizing forced disappearances and political murders in Turkey in 1990s.
+The Arbitration Committee of the TFF punished Bursaspor with 6+1 games without fans and club officials were banned from football activities for a period of 90 days.

 HDP said: “We condemn the racist attacks against Amedspor in Bursa.
 The atmosphere in which the spirits of the murderers of the 1990s and the residues of JİTEM roam will neither prevent Amedspor nor end the hope for peace.
 Those responsible must be held accountable before the law.
 We are the millions who will not kneel against fascism.”
 Diyarbakır Bar Association, in its criminal complaint regarding the events in the match, stated that crimes of inciting or humiliating the public to hatred and hostility, intentionally endangering general security, insulting and abuse of office were committed.